GovTechSG/govtech-free-access/eligibility.md

 # Eligible Roles and Tools

-To  quickly check if you’re eligible for the Product Development Tools, you can use this service: [**go.gov.sg/product-dev-tools-eligibility**](https://go.gov.sg/product-dev-tools-eligibility).

-?> **Note:** The utility is online but the data will be updated from **2 Dec** onwards.
-Please check your eligibility next week!

-Central funding will cover specific GovTech staff roles such as **Engineers, Product Managers, Delivery Managers, and Designers**.
+Central funding will cover specific GovTech staff roles such as **Engineers, Product Managers, Delivery Managers, and Designers** for the pilot implementation.

 ![eligible-roles](assets/eligible-roles.png)